 Making A Difference in Our County

-Although Camden County Extension does not have a Family and Consumer Sciences agent based in its office, we still strive to assist local residents with their questions.
-Common questions regard food safety, food preservation, treating mold and mildew, healthy meal planning, family budgeting and SNAP-Ed materials.
-These topics and more are answered through a wide variety of free UGA Extension publications available at the county office or by phone conferences with Family and Consumer Sciences Extension agents in surrounding counties.
+Although Camden County Extension does not have a Family and Consumer Sciences agent based in the office, we strive to assist local residents with their questions.
+Common questions regard food safety, food preservation and treating mold and mildew.
+These topics and others are answered through a wide variety of free UGA Extension publications available at the county office or by phone conferences with Family and Consumer Sciences agents in surrounding counties.